-- 854.1 Jurisdiction. - A. All electric lines and equipment in the BWL transmission and distribution system shall be under the jurisdiction of the Electric System Operator. - B. Generators and house service electrical systems in the power plants are under the jurisdictions of the Power Plant Employee-in-Charge. - All requests for Clearances within the BWL transmission and distribution system shall be made to the Electric System Operator. - A. All procedures necessary to provide safe Clearances shall be ordered in accordance with the BWL LOTO Program. - B. The Electric System Operator shall issue orders for switching, placing or removing protective tags and locks, and for the removal or replacement of high voltage lines or equipment in service. - 854.3 Notification. - A. Employees entering any substation, vault, or manhole shall make their presence known to the Electric System Operator. - B. The Electric System Operator shall notify all personnel in the area before switching begins. - The Electric System Operator shall keep clear and complete records of all transmission and distribution switching and Clearances.
-This includes, but is not limited to: - A. Equipment name. - B. Switch and circuit designations. - C. All locations of grounds and tags. - 854.5 Clearances shall not include grounding unless the person requesting Clearance specifically asks for it. - A. Clearance or switching procedures shall not relieve the necessity for installing personal protective grounds. - B. Personal Protective Grounds shall be reported to the Electric System Operator ONLY if left unattended. - 854.6 Employee-in-Charge shall be responsible for ensuring: - A. All employees are made aware of and have acknowledged the instructions or orders relative to the condition of Clearance of lines or equipment before work is started. - B. All employees involved are advised of any changes in the condition or status of the lines or equipment. - Each crew working on the same lines or equipment shall comply with clearance procedures not working under another crew's clearance but being added to the clearance. - 854.8 Switching Orders. - A. All communications concerning operation of switches or devices within the BWL transmission and distribution system shall be scheduled in advance and in writing whenever possible. - B. Verbal orders shall be repeated back by the receiver to avoid misunderstanding.
-The names of the sender and receiver of such orders shall be documented.
+854.1 Jurisdiction - All high voltage lines and equipment in the BWL transmission and distribution system shall be under the jurisdiction of the Electric System Operator (ESO).
+Generators and house service electrical systems in the power plants are under the jurisdictions of the Power Plant Employee-in-Charge.

+- 854.2 Requests All requests for Clearances within the BWL transmission and distribution system shall be made to the Electric System Operator. - A. All procedures necessary to provide safe Clearances shall be ordered in accordance with the BWL LOTO procedure. - B. The Electric System Operator shall issue orders for switching, placing or removing protective tags and padlocks, and for the removal or replacement of high voltage lines or equipment in service. - 854.3 Notification Employees entering any substation, vault, or manhole shall make their presence known to the Electric System Operator.
+The Electric System Operator shall notify all personnel in the area before switching begins. - 854.4 Records The Electric System Operator shall keep clear and complete records of all transmission and distribution switching and Clearances.
+This includes the equipment name, switch and circuit designations, and all locations of grounds and tags. - 854.5 Grounds Clearances shall not include grounding unless the person requesting Clearance specifically asks for it. - A. Clearance or switching procedures shall not relieve the necessity for installing personal protective grounds. - B. Personal Protective Grounds shall be reported to the Electric System Operator ONLY if left unattended. - Responsibility It shall be the responsibility of the Employee-in-Charge of the work to make sure all employees are made aware of and have acknowledged the instructions or orders relative to the condition of Clearance of lines or equipment before work is started.
+All employees involved shall be advised of any changes in the condition or status of the lines or equipment.